 Interreg

-A central instrument for this aim is the Interreg funding programme.
-Not only does this programme promote cooperation within and between EU member states and their regions, but it also fosters cooperation with non-EU countries and overseas territories.
-The particular focus here falls on regional cooperation in various border areas, which are divided into three programme strands that pursue different objectives.
-In line with this, there are numerous funding opportunities for the cultural and creative sectors, which can range from cultural exchange and heritage conservation to urban development and tourism.
+A central instrument for this is the „European Territorial Co-operation”: Interreg.
+It not only promotes cooperation within and between EU member states and their regions, but also supports cooperation with non-EU countries and overseas territories.
+The particular focus here is on regional cooperation in various border regions, which are divided into three program areas and pursue different objectives.
+In line with this, there are numerous funding opportunities for the cultural and creative sector, which can range from cultural exchange and monument protection to urban development and tourism.

 Contact